NorSC/supervisor-search/_supervisors/longzhi-yang.md

   My office is ELB206 on the second floor of B Block, Ellison Building and my work phone no is 0191 2437697.

-  2. Automatic wind Turbine caballing using Machine Learning approaches

-  Offshore wind farm produces renewable energy and has fewer effects on the environment than many other energy sources.
-A key step of offshore wind farm development is the connection of wind turbines to a power station in the farm, which is then connected to the national grid to finally deliver clean energy to consumers.
-This proejct aims to develop AI approaches for automatic cabling.

-  3. Occupational Health Support using Artificial Intelligence

-  Occupational health has become a prime concern for many organisations for optimal staff wellbeing and employee productivity.
-This project aims to develop AI technologies for occupational data analysis to provide recommendations for better wellbeing.
 research_group: Computer Vision and Natural Computing
 research_themes:
   - Artificial Intelligence